Greg Mankiw: 2016 opposition to Donald Trump

 In August 2016, Mankiw expressed opposition to the election of Donald Trump to the presidency.
 On his blog, he wrote:

 2019 departure from Republican Party

-On October 28, 2019, Mankiw left the Republican Party and registered as an independent by citing his disappointment in the party's overlooking of President Trump's misdeeds and a wish to vote in either primary in his home state, Massachusetts.
+On October 28, 2019, Mankiw left the Republican Party and registered as an independent.
+He cited his disappointment in the party's overlooking of President Trump's misdeeds and a wish to vote in either primary in his home state, Massachusetts.